ShanZenX/shoping-card/README.md

 ## E-commerce website product section

-- Made with api data so live preview not going to show our cart design.
+- "Made with API data, so the live preview won't show our cart design."

 ## Screenshot of UI